 Bullet points, sub-headings, headline statistics and key takeaways are all great ways to make your content easily consumed without heavy concentration.

 Any content you produce should be bite-sized and easily consumed.
 Thinking of producing a five-minute epic “viral” video explaining the virtues of your service?
 Think again.
 Break it down into bite-sized chunks so people can pick and choose what they want to consume.

 Consume, share, move on.
 That’s the way of the modern internet and social media user.
-If you’re expecting them to copy your content URL, open a new browser window, log in and then paste in order to share, you’re going to be disappointed.
-Sharing should be easy, quick, and hassle free.
+If you’re expecting them to copy your content URL, open a new browser window, log in and then paste to share, you’re going to be disappointed.
+Sharing should be easy, quick, and hassle-free.